 Bread pudding, on the other hand, is creamy, full of custard-soaked bread, and balanced with the perfect amount of spice.
 Though they may seem very different, combining them creates the most perfect dessert.
 They go together like peanut butter and jelly, take my word for it.

 To make this peach bread pudding, you start by preparing your peaches.
-You will create a wonderful peach syrup made with just-fresh peaches, sugar, and, of course, Land O Lakes® Butter with Canola Oil.
-Made with only sweet cream, canola oil, and salt, it gives you the fresh butter taste you love.
+You will create a wonderful peach syrup made with just-fresh peaches, sugar, and, of course, butter.

 After adding your sugar, you will cook your mixture for about 15-20 minutes or until peaches are tender and easily punctured with a fork and a nice, thickened syrup has developed.